patrickocal/unlimiformer-kg/cs224w-project-report-latex/main.md

 particular task, enhancing its ability to process and generate meaningful outputs based on that structure.

-In summary, BART's ability to process and understand the entire input sequence contextually, along with its adaptability and pre-training on diverse data, makes it well-suited for handling structured inputs.
-This capability allows it to effectively process and generate outputs based on inputs like knowledge graphs.

-In this context, the slower training times you observed might not be due to the tokenization strategy per se but could involve other factors such as the complexity of the relationships in the KGs, the adaptation of the model to this unique structuring of inputs, or other computational aspects related to how the BART model processes these inputs.

-Your approach aligns with the design principles of transformer models like BART, which are adept at handling structured inputs.
-The key would be to ensure that the rest of your training pipeline, including data preprocessing and model fine-tuning, is optimized to leverage this structure effectively.

 ### Metrics

 When it comes to summarizing long documents, metrics like ROUGE and BertScore are critical.
 They offer a standardized, quantitative way to assess the performance of summarization algorithms.

 #### ROUGE Metrics

-- **ROUGE-1** measures the overlap of unigrams (individual words) between the system-generated summary and a set of reference summaries.
+*ROUGE-1* measures the overlap of unigrams (individual words) between the system-generated summary and a set of reference summaries.
 It captures the surface-level accuracy, essentially checking if the key terms appear in the summary.

-- **ROUGE-2** measures the overlap of unigrams (individual words) between the system-generated summary and a set of reference summaries.
+*ROUGE-2* measures the overlap of unigrams (individual words) between the system-generated summary and a set of reference summaries.
 It captures the surface-level accuracy, essentially checking if the key terms appear in the summary.

-- **ROUGE-L** focuses on the longest common subsequence between the generated summary and the reference.
+*ROUGE-L* focuses on the longest common subsequence between the generated summary and the reference.
 It can recognize longer phrases that appear in both texts, which reflects a higher level of semantic similarity.

-- **ROUGE Geometric Mean** is a composite score that combines ROUGE-1, ROUGE-2, and ROUGE-L (sometimes including others, like ROUGE-SU4) by calculating their geometric mean.
+*ROUGE Geometric Mean* is a composite score that combines ROUGE-1, ROUGE-2, and ROUGE-L by calculating their geometric mean.
 It balances the contribution of each metric, offering a more holistic view of the quality of the summary.

 #### BertScore

-- **BertScore F1** leverages the power of BERT.
-BertScore computes the similarity of each token in the candidate summary to each token in the reference summary and vice versa, resulting in precision and recall scores.
+*BertScore F1* [BertScore](link to paper) computes the similarity of each token in the candidate summary to each token in the reference summary and vice versa, resulting in precision and recall scores.
 The F1 score is the harmonic mean of these two, providing a balance that considers both the summary's coverage of content and the content's relevance to the summary.

 ## Results